Rewa district: Natural Wonders

 Chachai falls are more than 130 meters in height and are situated on River Bihad, near Rewa, Madhya Pradesh.
-These falls are the second highest waterfalls in Madhya Pradesh and is counted amongst one of the highest single-drop waterfalls in India.
+These falls are the second highest waterfalls in Madhya Pradesh and is one of the highest single-drop waterfalls in India.
 It was once praised by former Indian Prime Minister Sh.
 Jawahar Lal Nehru for its breathtaking charisma and beauty.
 However, that time is long gone as a river diversion has been constructed on this river, which splits all of the water of Bihad river in two halves, one for generation of Electricity at Toans Hydroelectric Power Plant and another half for irrigation in nearby villages, leaves absolutely no water for the waterfalls.
-The coarse of the river has been changed and since then, the waterfalls are dry, which flood once during the rainy season when excess water is discharged from the dam.
+The course of the river has been changed and since then, the waterfalls are dry, which flood once during the rainy season when excess water is discharged from the dam.